openimis/openimis_docs/user_manual/register/medical_service.rst

 Medical Services Control Page
 """""""""""""""""""""""""""""

   The ``Medical Services Control Page`` is the central point for all medical service administration.
 By having Access to this panel, it is possible to add, edit, delete and search.
-The panel is divided into four panels (:numref:`image23`)
+The panel is divided into four panels (:numref:`medical_service.search`)

  #. **Search Panel**